Beyond Embeddings: The Promise of Visual Table in Visual Reasoning: Experiments

 \section{Experiments}

 In this section, we first introduce our implementation details, benchmarks, and evaluation protocols, and then present our results.

-\textbf{Implementation Details.} We provide implementation details for our visual table generator and our MLLM with visual table.
-For \textbf{visual table generator}, we adopt the same architecture of LLaVA-1.5~\cite{liu2023improved}, consisting of CLIP ViT-L/14@336px~\cite{radford2021learning} as the visual encoder, Vicuna-13B~\cite{vicuna2023} as the LLM, and a two-layer MLP as the connector.
+\textbf{Implementation Details.} For \textbf{visual table generator}, we adopt the same architecture of LLaVA-1.5~\cite{liu2023improved}, consisting of CLIP ViT-L/14@336px~\cite{radford2021learning} as the visual encoder, Vicuna-13B~\cite{vicuna2023} as the LLM, and a two-layer MLP as the connector.
 It is initialized by the LLaVA-1.5-13B model pre-trained by excluding VQA data, and further fine-tuned on 61K visual table annotations for 3 epochs, with batch size as 128, learning rate as 2e-5, and the optimizer as AdamW.
-For our \textbf{MLLM with visual table} (LLaVA-VT), we adopt the same training pipeline as LLaVA-1.5, except that during the second training stage, our model is fine-tuned with the generated visual tables as additional visual representations.
-Same as LLaVA-1.5, the batch size is set as 128, the learning rate is 2e-5, and the optimizer is AdamW.
+For the \textbf{MLLM with visual table}, we adopt the same training pipeline as LLaVA-1.5, except that during the second training stage, our model is fine-tuned with the generated visual tables as additional visual representations.